bitlamas/xmrig-monitor/README.md

 You can setup a hashrate threshold for your monitor by changing the variable `alarmThreshold`.
 If the 15-minutes average (60-minutes average for proxy) goes below the threshold, the tab will try to play a sound and show a JavaScript alert.
 Works pretty well with an auto-refresh addon/extension.

 ### Aggregated hashrate for cards with two threads (e.g. AMD Radeon Vega)
-You can setup the monitor to show two threads in a single row, instead of showing one row per thread.
+You can setup the monitor to show two threads in a single row, instead of showing one row per thread, by changing the variable `aggregateThreads` to `1`.
 This feature is useful for people running GPUs with two threads.
-See screenshots above for an example.
+See screenshots below for an example.

 ## Screenshots